temez26/Portfolio/README.md

 - Added hover effect to infinite scroll animation icons. ✨
 - Added image slider to the site. ✨
 - Added wave background to navbar and footer. ✨
-- Added backgrounds for body. ✨
+- Added backgrounds for all parts of the body. ✨

 ## To do :white_check_mark: